maelou363/foodie_photo_pop/Readme.md

 ## What does it do and what does it need to fulfill?

 This project is my Milestone 1 project for Code Institute.
 The goal of this project was to have a place that a potential customer can land on and make it easy for them to view the companies work and get in contact with.
-It's clean and
+It's clean design that puts the portfolio of the photographer front and center.

 ### Functionality of Project